Does delivery and environmental impact have to be a package deal?

 With this in mind, it’s no wonder that when businesses look to improve optics around their commitment to sustainability, shipping is often the first place they focus their attention.
 As a very visible, tangible element of the online retail process, better packaging and greener modes of delivery are an easy way to win plaudits.

-When you aspire to run a truly sustainable business, shipping is a key component of the puzzle – and you want to get this right, beyond the PR play!
+When you aspire to run a truly eco-friendly business, sustainable shipping is a key component of the puzzle – and you want to get this right, beyond the PR play!
 The need to ship can’t be removed from the ecommerce equation – so instead we need to minimize its impact.
 Let’s explore how…

 Take a Stance on Speed